 Most people who add to cart don’t check out — they get distracted, compare prices, or simply forget.
 An abandoned cart email is a friendly nudge that recovers a meaningful share of that lost revenue, automatically.
 It’s one of the highest-return emails an online store can send.

-Email 1 — the reminder (about 1 hour later).
 Simple and helpful: “You left something behind.”
 Show the item, a clear button back to the cart, and nothing else.
-Most recoveries come from this one.
+Most recoveries come from this one email alone.

-Email 2 — the reassurance (about 24 hours later).
 Handle hesitation: reviews, free returns, shipping info, or answers to common worries.
-Remind them what they liked about it.
+Remind them what they liked about it in the first place.

-Email 3 — the nudge (about 48 hours later).
 A gentle push — low stock, the cart expiring, or a small incentive if your margins allow.
-Keep urgency honest.
+Keep urgency honest; never invent a fake deadline.

 BrandBits lets you build this sequence as an automation that triggers when a checkout isn’t finished, waits the right amount of time between emails, and stops as soon as the order completes — recovering sales while you sleep.